temporalio/documentation/blog/2021-04-30-descript-case-study.md

 When a user hits “transcribe”, Descript fires off an asynchronous, multistage and parallelized process that involves re-encoding audio, chunk-splitting, external API calls, merging results that may potentially arrive out of order, and verifying their alignment.

 Until recently, this complex multistage task was handled via a patchwork of handwritten scripts and queues built with Node.js, RabbitMQ, and PostgreSQL.
-Since application state was distributed across various queues and databases , it was hard to test end to end logic.
+Since application state was distributed across various queues and databases, it was hard to test end to end logic.
 This quickly resulted in Descript encountering production issues that were nearly impossible to debug.
 There were lots of production incidents, and when they happened it was extremely hard to understand which part of the pipeline was stuck.

 > "We had one incident every week just on the transcription workflow because it was too complicated to maintain...
 You can test each worker separately, but it was impossible to test the logic for every new feature end to end, so **we were afraid of doing any changes in that code path**."